 In 2009, The Autism Act became law.
 It is the only condition-specific Act of Parliament in the history of Parliamentary legislation.
 It allows autistic people to have a right to the support they need in the way that they want it.

 Autism Together is committed to working with and for autistic people, helping them to enjoy safe and fulfilling lives.

 The history of autism…

-While autism is likely to have existed throughout history, it was in 1943 that Dr Leo Kanner’s paper on the condition changed how society viewed children and adults on the spectrum.
+While autism is likely to have existed throughout history, it was in 1943 that Dr Leo Kanner’s paper on the condition changed how society viewed children and adults on the autism spectrum.

 Kanner described autism as “a neurodiverse condition that affects the way a person relates to the world” and the definition has not changed too drastically since then.

 Almost 80 years later, theories on autism and the development of the medical and social model, continue to change.
 Likewise, attitudes and language around autistic people continue to progress too.

 Thankfully, today there are many autistic people speaking out about their experiences in a world that is inherently neurodiverse, yet not always geared up to include and support those affected by autism.

 These days autism is often viewed as a difference rather than a disability.
 Dr Wen Lawson even described it as a ‘differbility’.